eggman/FreeRTOS-raspi3/README.md

 I have not yte test on real hardware yet.

-I only test with QEMU 2.12
+I test with QEMU 6.1.0

 # How to Build